 It is not only deportees who bear the violence of deportation.
 Children and partners face intense emotional strain and practical difficulties in the wake of deportation:

 "I ain't really got credit all the time.
 And when I do speak to my partner, all she does is cry… I can't cry.
 I ain't got nothing to cry.
 I can't cry.
 But I can understand she's crying for me.
 She understands my frustration; obviously she's frustrated as well.
 She's struggling.
-She's been struggling since I went to jail."—Andrew, 21
+She's been struggling since I went jail." – Andrew, 21

 I was surprised by how many of the people I spoke to had claimed asylum, or left Jamaica because a family member was murdered or attacked.
 Many of the people quoted in this article returned to Jamaica scared, concerned for their safety after having fled the country years ago.
 Denzel left Jamaica in the late-90s after he became the subject of political revenge and had his hand nearly chopped off with a machete.
 He feared for his life then, and he still does: "If mi come a Jamaica, mi is a dead man, dat mi a tell ya… Mi nuh feel safe here, because my past is not pretty in Jamaica."